ScruffR/PS2Communication/readme.md

   PS2Communication.h - PS2Communication library
   Copyright (c) 2009 Free Software Foundation.
 All right reserved.
-  Rewritten for interrupt and ported for Spark Core by Andreas Rothenwänder (aka ScruffR) based on some non-interrupt library from pjrc.com (Paul Stoffregen)
+  Rewritten for interrupt and ported for Spark Core and Particle.io devices like Photon and Electron by Andreas Rothenwänder (aka ScruffR) based on some non-interrupt library from pjrc.com (Paul Stoffregen)

   This library provides the basic PS/2 communication framework for